IParty with Victorious

 iParty with Victorious is a 2011 television movie that acts as a crossover of the television series iCarly and Victorious.
-It premiered on Nickelodeon on June 11, 2011, and serves as the tenth episode and final episode of the fourth season of iCarly.
+It premiered on Nickelodeon on June 11, 2011, and serves as the tenth and final episode of the fourth season of iCarly.

 The crossover's theme song mash-up, "Leave It All to Shine", premiered on May 22, 2011, on Nickelodeon and was online (YouTube) on June 7, 2011.
 The movie was watched by 7.3 million viewers.
 It guest stars Kenan Thompson. "iParty with Victorious" was released on DVD on August 30, 2011, on the third season DVD of iCarly and on the second volume of the Victorious first season DVD.

 Plot

 Carly Shay (Miranda Cosgrove) (iCarly) is dating a boy named Steven Carson (Cameron Deane Stewart), who divides his time between his divorced parents in Seattle and Los Angeles.
 Every other month, Steven goes off to Los Angeles, where he is also dating Tori Vega (Victoria Justice) (Victorious), who attends Hollywood Arts, a high school for the performing arts.
 Robbie Shapiro (Matt Bennett), a socially awkward friend of Tori's, posts a picture of Steven and Tori online, which Carly and her friend Sam Puckett (Jennette McCurdy) stumble upon.
 Carly denies that Steven is cheating on her, but Sam seeks to prove otherwise.

 Carly, her brother Spencer (Jerry Trainor), Sam, and their friends Freddie Benson (Nathan Kress) and Gibby Gibson (Noah Munck) travel to Los Angeles.
 They visit Spencer's ex-girlfriend, Monie (Jen Lilley), who happens to be a skilled make-up artist, and receive disguise makeovers to avoid being recognized from iCarly.
 They then head off to Kenan Thompson's house after hearing of a party where Steven might be.
 Meanwhile, while having lunch at Hollywood Arts High School in Los Angeles, Andre Harris (Leon Thomas III), another friend of Tori's, announces that his real estate agent uncle sold a house to Kenan, who gave permission for Andre to host a small party there as he scheduled to move the month after since he is in New York.
 Rex, Robbie's ventriloquist dummy, has tweeted about the party, resulting in hundreds of people attending, much to Andre's dismay.
 The iCarly gang enter Kenan's house during the party and split up to search for Steven.
 Spencer discovers that the house includes a jacuzzi and relaxes in it, leading to him meeting Tori's teacher Sikowitz (Eric Lange) and her friends Beck Oliver (Avan Jogia) and Jade West (Elizabeth Gillies).
 Kenan unexpectedly shows up to the house, having expected a bigger party, and is disappointed to see that his stalker has showed up, dressed in a panda suit and assaulting people with a tennis racket.
 Sinjin Van Cleef (Michael Eric Reid), another student at Hollywood Arts, falls into the jacuzzi when a surfing arcade game malfunctions.
 Meanwhile, Carly catches Steven and watches him kiss Tori, after which she admits that Sam was correct about Steven cheating on her.